 NSAIDs for dogs work similarly as they do in human medication by blocking the production of prostaglandins.
 However, it is important to note that the dose and duration of treatment for NSAIDs in animals may differ from that in humans, and veterinary advice should always be sought before administering any medication to an animal.

 It is also important to use NSAIDs specifically formulated for animals and not give human NSAIDs to pets, as they may be toxic to them in the wrong dose.

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) are widely used in human medicine for their ability to relieve pain, reduce fever, and decrease inflammation.
 They are commonly used to treat a variety of conditions, including arthritis, menstrual cramps, headache, and toothache.
 Every day more than 30 million Americans use them to soothe headaches, sprains, arthritis symptoms, and other daily discomforts, according to the American Gastroenterological Association (source: AGA)

-Non Steroidal Anti-Inflammatory Drugs (NSAIDs) like Rimadyl, Metacam, Deramaxx and Previcox are frequently prescribed by Veterinarians to treat inflammation and pain, both for long term diseases like arthritis, but also for injuries and other more acute conditions.
-Their use, however, might come with serious side effects like gastrointestinal problems (ulcers and/or bleeding) and possible liver and kidney damage (NSAIDs Side Effects)
+Non Steroidal Anti-Inflammatory Drugs for Dogs like Rimadyl, Metacam, Deramaxx and Previcox are frequently prescribed by Veterinarians to treat inflammation and pain, both for long term diseases like arthritis, but also for injuries and other more acute conditions.
+The use of NSAIDs in dogs, however, might come with serious side effects like gastrointestinal problems (ulcers and/or bleeding) and possible liver and kidney damage (NSAIDs Side Effects)